 - Olanzapine (Zyprexa)

 Side effects are common when taking medications.
-When it comes to OCD medications, SSRIs typically cause the fewest and least severe side effects.2 Clomipramine, on the other hand, can cause anticholinergic side effects, which can include dry mouth and constipation.
+When it comes to OCD medications, SSRI side effects are typically the least harmful, and many people experience very few, if any, adverse effects from SSRIs.2 Clomipramine, on the other hand, can cause anticholinergic side effects, which can include dry mouth and constipation.
 The types of side effects can vary from person to person.
 Be sure to discuss any side effects you experience with your provider.

 Common side effects of OCD medication include:3,4,5,6,7,8